fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 You should be able to see the chart as shown below.

-<<<<<sample chart>>>>>
+{% embed_chart getting-started-your-first-chart.js %}

 If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.
-If you're unable to solve it, click here to get in touch with our support team.
+If you're unable to solve it, click [here](mailto:support@fusioncharts.com) to get in touch with our support team.

 That's it!
 Your first chart using `angularjs-fusioncharts` is ready.